peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch6/ch6.md

 - The total running time is `O(k + (N - k)logk) = O(Nlogk)`

 - In the chapter 7 and chapter 10, we will see algorithm to solve this problem in `O(N)` avg and worst-case time respectively

+### Event Simulation

+- Event include start and end time.
+But we only have `k` processors to handle the envent.
+We need to know the waiting time of each event and how long the event list gonna be
+- We only need to take action when one event start or one event end, just need to find the things that happens nearest in the future and process that event.
+So the waited event can be implemented as priority queue, the action we need to consider is either the next closed start or end